-Gabriel Wyland is a program representative in Guinea for a Horticulture Innovation Lab project focused on establishing a horticulture training and services center, and also serves as the program's Chief of Party in Guinea.
+Gabriel Wyland is chief of party in Guinea for a Horticulture Innovation Lab project focused on establishing a horticulture training and services center.

 Before working for the Horticulture Innovation Lab, he previously served with Peace Corps in Guinea and in Mali and has experience working in West African agribusiness.
 He has a passion for guiding youth in agricultural practices and techniques.
 He has spent time in Camoroon, Mali, and Guinea working in all areas of the agriculture value chain.

-Gabriel studied Economics and English at the University of Wisconsin-Madison, where he also worked with hop farmers.
+Gabriel holds bachelor's degrees in Economics and English from the University of Wisconsin-Madison, where he also worked with hop farmers.